Skip to main content

 Each addon has default-enabled tools that are included automatically, and optional tools you can enable explicitly.
 Tools with version selection let you pick from curated, tested versions.

-After editing aibox.toml, run aibox sync to regenerate the Dockerfile and rebuild.
+After editing aibox.toml, run aibox apply to regenerate the Dockerfile and rebuild.

 Available Addons